leonardoLavagna/Arxiv2408.15413/README.md

 The code depend on the QAOA implementation we have in our laboratory (see [https://github.com/NesyaLab/qaoa](https://github.com/NesyaLab/qaoa/)) which is based on [qiskit](https://www.ibm.com/quantum/qiskit), and the library [pynauty](https://github.com/pdobsan/pynauty).
 This code allows for some flexibility currently not supported by qiskit standard methods.

 Code version `v0.2`.
-If you happen to use our code, please cite the preprint.
+If you happen to use our code, please cite the associated article.